01 of 06

 When it first hit the streets in 1973, Chingay was a neighborhood street parade that was almost completely Chinese in character.
 Things have changed significantly since then – today's Chingay has long outgrown its original march route, having moved from the streets of Singapore's housing estates to the wide avenue in front of the Formula One Pit Building.

 And unlike the mainly Chinese festive elements of yesteryear's parades, the present-day Chingay presents the whole range of Singapore's cultures and more.

-Chingay is generally celebrated on the first weekend of the 15-day Chinese New Year festivities; for 2016, the parade takes place over two days, on February 19 and 20, beginning at 8pm on both evenings.Continue to 2 of 6 below.
+Chingay is generally celebrated on the first weekend of the 15-day Chinese New Year festivities; for 2019, the parade takes place over two days, on February 15 and 16, beginning at 8pm on both evenings.Continue to 2 of 6 below.

 02 of 06

 The Chingay Parade now takes up a short parade route 360 meters long, with paying audiences lined up from viewing platforms alongside at the Formula One Pit Building, next to the Singapore Flyer.

 Every individual Chingay celebration has its own theme, usually based on the Chinese zodiac animal of that particular Chinese New Year.
 The parade is designed to conform with the theme; the Year of the Dog in 1994 saw the active participation of dogs from the Singapore Kennel Club; the year of the Water Dragon in 2012 had the dragon-festooned parade move on a watery track.Continue to 3 of 6 below.